In some areas, graverobbing is an honorable family business.

 Anime and Manga

-- Yu-Gi-Oh!: Bakura, the Tombrobber.
+- Yu-Gi-Oh!: Dark Bakura's past self in Ancient Egypt.
 Some justification in that his start was robbing from the evil kings who sacrifice his village for dark magic.
-Besides, he was also the self-pronounced "King of the Thieves", and generally believed that it was within his right to steal whatever he wanted.
+Besides, he was also the self-pronounced "Thief King", and generally believed that it was within his right to steal whatever he wanted.

 - How exactly did Madara get all those Uchiha eyes?
 And then he's actually shown stealing Nagato's eyes, from his tomb.